 Diversify.
 Don't put all your money in one market sector

 You can make the most profit by investing all your money only in the best performing stock, but it is impossible to know how long the trend will continue and when to sell to lock the profit.
 Diversification makes it possible to reduce the overall risk of a portfolio as various sectors of the market experience downturns.
-You can diversify with different asset classes such as stocks and bonds which produce the returns under different market conditions, or with different industrial sectors, e.g., manufacturing, financial, technology, communications, medical, etc.
+You can diversify with different asset classes such as stocks and bonds which produce the returns under different market conditions, or with different industrial sectors, e.g., manufacturing, energy, financial, technology, communications, medical, etc.

 One strategy for diversifying investments is to buy shares of Exchange-Traded Funds (ETFs).
 ETFs can be bought and sold like stocks, but they consist of bundled stocks that track an index, such as the Dow-Jones Industrial Average or the S&P 500 Index.
 The Dow-Jones average tracks 30 major publicly owned companies based in the United States.
 The SPDR Dow Jones Industrial Average ETF with stock symbol DIA seeks to provide investment results that correspond to the price and yield performance of the Dow Jones Industrial Average.
 Buying shares of the DIA ETF is equivalent to buying shares in all 30 of Dow-Jones component stocks.
 The Spider (SPDR) ETF with the stock symbol SPY tracks the performance of the 500 stocks that comprise the S&P 500 Index.